theEvgene/theEvgene/README.md

 <br>

 ## ABOUT
-Senior Front-end Engineer with 6+ years of commercial experience in Angular, RxJs, Nx technology and creating fast, high-performance, multi-language applications for Middle East, Europe, and Asia users.
-Worked in fintech, telecom and consulting domains in teams ranging from 2 to 40+ members, both remotely and on-site.
+Front-end Engineer with 7+ years of commercial experience in Angular, RxJs, Nx technology and creating fast, high-performance, multi-language applications for Middle East, Europe, and Asia users.
+Worked in fintech, telecom and consulting domains in teams ranging from 2 to 40+ members, both remotely and on-site. </br>
-I successfully led the application migration during the merger of 2 international banks, managed the entire front-end development cycle for a team of 6 developers, covered hundreds of user-scenarios with tests, increased efficiency by 11.7% - 20% of legacy and modern web solutions.
+I successfully led the application migration during the merger of 2 international banks, managed the entire front-end development cycle for a team of 6 developers, covered hundreds of user-scenarios with tests, increased efficiency by 11.7% - 20% of legacy and modern web solutions. </br>
 I love Angular and the front-end in general, and my major goals are a focus on enhancing efficiency and a growth to achieve business goals.

 Feel free to contact me: serikov.evgene@gmail.com